Alteplase: History

 In 1995, a study by the National Institute of Neurological Disorders and Stroke showed the effectiveness of administering intravenous alteplase to treat ischemic stroke.
 This sparked a medical paradigm shift as it redesigned stroke treatment in the emergency department to allow for timely assessment and therapy for ischemic stroke patients.

 Society and culture

 Alteplase was added to the World Health Organization's List of Essential Medicines in 2019, for use in ischemic stroke.

 Legal status

-In May 1987, the United States FDA requested additional data for the drug rather than approve it outright, causing Genentech stock prices to fall by nearly one quarter.
-The decision was described as a surprise to the company as well as many cardiologists and regulators, and it generated significant criticism of the FDA, including from The Wall Street Journal editorial board.
+In May 1987, the US Food and Drug Administration (FDA) requested additional data for the drug rather than approve it outright, causing Genentech stock prices to fall by nearly one quarter.
+The decision was described as a surprise to the company as well as many cardiologists and regulators, and it generated significant criticism of the FDA.

 After results from two additional trials were obtained, Alteplase was approved for medical use in the United States in November 1987 for the treatment of myocardial infarction.
 This was just seven years after the first efforts were made to produce recombinant t-PA, making it one of the fastest drug developments in history.